dthorburn/Genomic_Read_Processing/README.md

   1. Run FastQC to identify appropriate trimming paramaters.
   2. Clone this repository using `git clone` and move the `Mapping.*` scripts into the project directory or download into the project working directory.
 I would recommend using a scratch directory such as the `ephemeral` Imperial HPC directory due to the generation of numerous sizeable files.
-  3. Place all raw paired-end reads into a directory called `02_Raw_Reads`, or place already trimmed reads into the `03_Trimmed` directory and use the `--Skip_Trim` option in the `Mapping.sh` file.
-  4. Update the `Mapping.config` file appropriately.
-The paramaters that are required to be updated are highlighted.
-  5. Create the conda environment:
+  3. Create the conda environment:
 ```
 module load anaconda3/personal
 conda create -n TrimGalore